Hacker News

 You have some of the same problems with email, of course.
 Losing threading, in particular, made things worse.
 It was a "chatification of email" that caused people to lean in to email being bad.
 Amusing that we are now seeing chat applications rise to replace email.

-2 hours ago by SoftTalker
+8 months ago by SoftTalker

 Yeah this is part of why RTO is not an entirely terrible idea.
 Remote work has these downsides -- working with another person over a computer link sucks pretty hard, no matter how you do it (not saying WFH doesn't have other very real upsides).

-8 hours ago by Suppafly
+8 months ago by Suppafly

 I like the idea of having a chat program, the issue is that it's horrible to have a bunch of chat programs all integrated into every application you use that are separate and incompatible with each other.